webix-hub/docs/data/api/ui.bullet_marker_config.md

 marker
 =============

-@todo:
-	check

 @short:
-	defines whether the marker of the target value will be rendered on the scale
+	defines the position of the marker of the target value

+@default:false
 @type:number|boolean
 @example:
 webix.ui({